Pily28/FlappyBird.ReactNative/README.md

 #Description

-Flappy game is a game where this one has to keep jumping , while this one is jumping get fall down , it's game over
+Flappybirds is a game where this one has to keep jumping , while this one is jumping get fall down , it's game over